robjwells/robjwells.github.io/posts/2018/05/2018-05-05-tube-analysis-retrospective.md

 [tube-2]: https://www.robjwells.com/2018/05/3-75-years-on-the-tube/

 In that post I mentioned how pleasant it is working in [R Studio][] in a [R Markdown][] document.
-It really is, and I find the R Markdown way of mixing prose and code much more natural and fluid than [Jupyter notebooks][jupyter], which I like but struggle to fit them into my workflow.
+It really is, and I find the R Markdown way of mixing prose and code much more natural and fluid than [Jupyter notebooks][jupyter], which I like the idea of but find the block-based method a bit awkward.

 [R Studio]: https://www.rstudio.com/products/RStudio/
 [R Markdown]: https://rmarkdown.rstudio.com
 [jupyter]: https://jupyter.org

 The biggest problem with R Markdown was fitting it into my, admittedly arcane, [blogging system][majestic].
-To do so, I’ve cooked [a short Python script][script] to transform the Markdown output from R Studio and [knitr][].
+To do so, I’ve cooked up [a short Python script][script] to transform the Markdown output from R Studio and [knitr][].

 [majestic]: https://github.com/robjwells/majestic
 [script]: https://github.com/robjwells/primaryunit/blob/3be7c91007f10946e60fecb3c2007f85080d3950/posts/2018/04/decode_blocks.py